 Currently it is possible to walk along most of the riverbank between Heide MOMA and Bulleen Park.
 Part of the Bolin Bolin project is to improve access to and promote this low key trai linking the area.

-Aboriginal.
 The Bolin Bolin billabong has long been an important site as it was a meeting place for the Kulin Nation and has considerable significance to the Wurundjeri history.
 Projects around the Bolin Bolin Billabong will be proposed to celebrate and educate about aboriginal culture.
 A proposed indigenous food plant garden at the rear of Bulleen Art & Garden, will help describe the aboriginal relationship to the land and its natural vegetation.
 Other ethnic communities, such as Italian, Chinese and Greek are well represented in the area.

 Arts in the Bolin Bolin Precinct

-Heide MOMA.
+Heide Museum of Modern Art.
 The site of some of the most important developments in Australian art this century, and the gathering place of the ‘angry penguins’, including Sidney Nolan, Joy Hester and Albert Tucker.
 Major redevelopments of Heide MOMA and Banksia Park are important on a national, state, regional and local level, extending attractions including galleries, restaurant and auditorium; sculptures and landscape treatments

 The Heidelberg School area is where the first significant Australian art movement started.
 The Heidelberg School Artists Trail is directly across the Yarra.
 Bulleen Art & Garden has a 3D mural and gallery, with further plans.

 Contemporary and Community Art & Craft.
 There is a continuing tradition of artistic endeavour in the area.
 It is hoped to feature local arts, and involve the local community along the trail.